3 Years (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 Access to Higher Education Diploma

 Access to HE Diplomas must have a strong academic base rather than a practical skills base.
 Generally we consider that access courses are suitable for adult learners who have been out of education for at least 3 years.
 The certificate must be issued by the AVA (Authorised Validating Agency) containing the relevant information and recognised logo.
+Examples of access course that we accept are: Access to HE Diploma (Allied Health Professions) and Access to HE Diploma (Science).

-You will be required to attain a pass of 60 credits, to comprise a minimum of 36 credits at level 3 with Distinction and 9 credits at level 3 with Merits.
-This is in addition to GCSE entry requirements.
+You will be required to attain a pass of 60 credits overall, with 45 credits at level 3, to include 36 credits with Distinction (with at least 18 in Biology) and 9 credits at Merit.
+This is additional to GCSE entry requirements

 For further more detailed entry requirements, please refer to our website.